olvr-me/songoftheday/README.md

-# Songoftheday project
+# songoftheday project

 This application is a small website to display your handpicked 'songoftheday' on a small website, implemented in [Next.js](https://nextjs.org/).

-The cover is displayed in a nice way and you can also provide a link to your own songoftheday playlist.

-The final page looks like this:
+The cover is displayed in a nice way and you can also provide a link to your own songoftheday playlist.The final page looks like this:

 ![image](/documentation/ScreenshotSongoftheday.png)

 [Here](https://songoftheday-seven.vercel.app/) you can find a deployed example.